Introduction

 - If you submit a new claim indicating an improvement in your condition

-- If you miss scheduled medical examinations
+- If you miss a deadline

 - If there’s evidence of fraudulent claims